 One thing noticeable about Winston-Salem, although not a huge city, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Winston-Salem is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Winston-Salem a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-The population of Winston-Salem is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.50% of adults in Winston-Salem have a bachelor's degree or even advanced degree.
+The education level of Winston-Salem citizens is very high relative to the national average among all cities (21.84%): 34.50% of adults in Winston-Salem have a bachelor's degree or even advanced degree.

 The per capita income in Winston-Salem in 2018 was $28,821, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $115,284 for a family of four.
 However, Winston-Salem contains both very wealthy and poor people as well.